Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Main theorems and tools

-\begin{remark} Condition (a) that $\supp \Qzstar \subset \supp G_0$ motivates the incorporation of mixture distribution $Q_0*f$ to the Bayesian hierarchy as specified by Eq.~\eqref{Eqn-HM-4}.
+\begin{remarks*} 1.
+Condition (a) that $\supp Q_0^*\subseteq\supp G_0$ motivates the incorporation of mixture distribution $Q_0*f$ into the Bayesian hierarchy\vadjust{\goodbreak} as specified by equation \eqref{Eqn-HM-4}.
 According to the model, $Q_0$ shares the same supporting atoms with $Q_1,\ldots, Q_m$, as they all inherit from random base measure $G$.
-Note also that the condition of posterior of $G$ as stated in (b) is closely related to but nonetheless different from the conclusion reached by Theorem~\ref{Thm-main-1}, due to the additional conditioning on $\YYYn$.
-This condition may be proved directly under additional conditions on $\Qzstar$ and $G_0$, by a technically cumbersome (but conceptually simple) modification of the proof of Theorem~\ref{Thm-main-1}.
-We avoid this unnessary complication as it is not central to the main message of the present theorem. \end{remark}
+Note also that the condition on the posterior of $G$ as stated in (b) is closely related to but nonetheless different from the conclusion reached by Theorem~\ref{Thm-main-1}, due to the additional conditioning on $Y_{[\nn]}^0$.
+This condition may be proved directly under additional assumptions on $Q_0^*$ and $G_0$, by a technically cumbersome (but conceptually simple) modification of the proof of Theorem~\ref{Thm-main-1}.
+We avoid this unnecessary complication as it is not central to the main message of the present theorem.